Robert F. Kennedy Memorial Stadium: Howard Bison (1970–2016)

-Washington Diplomats (1974–1981, 1988–1990)
+Washington Diplomats (1974–1981 and 1988–1990)

 Between 1974 and 1990, three soccer teams played at RFK under the name Washington Diplomats.
 In 1974, two Maryland businessmen purchased the rights to the Baltimore Bays of the semi-professional American Soccer League, moved the team to the District and renamed it the Washington Diplomats.
 They signed a lease calculating that an average of 12,000 spectators would allow them to break even.
 Despite white flight, owners thought that recent completion of the Beltway, the stadium's 12,000 parking spaces and future completion of a Metro station would facilitate attendance.
 Games were scheduled for Saturday and prices were set low.
 The Diplomats inaugural game was on May 4 with an attendance of 10,175; Mayor Walter Washington ceremonially kicked off the game, but the Dips lost 5–1 to the defending NASL champion Philadelphia Atoms.
 Attendance dropped throughout the season.

 In 1975, the Diplomats were informed that the recently installed natural turf at RFK would not be ready for opening day, so they scheduled their first two home games that season for W.T.
 Woodson High School in Fairfax, Virginia.
 After the games attracted more than 10,000 fans each, the Diplomats moved most of their home games to Woodson, but then moved the last five back to RFK once soccer superstar Pelé was added to the roster of the New York Cosmos.
 Pelé was so popular that the 1975 Cosmos-Diplomats match broke the NASL attendance record at 35,620.
 Even with the success of the Cosmos game, attendance declined again and before the 1976 season the Diplomats announced that they had scheduled every home game, except the one against the Cosmos, at Woodson.
 During the season, they moved that game to Woodson.